-Vents for natural draft appliances shall terminate at least 5 feet (1524 mm) above the highest connected appliance outlet, and natural draft gas vents serving wall furnaces shall terminate at an elevation at least 12 feet (3658 mm) above the bottom of the furnace.
+Vents for natural draft appliances shall terminate not less than 5 feet (1524 mm) above the highest connected appliance outlet, and natural draft gas vents serving wall furnaces shall terminate at an elevation not less than 12 feet (3658 mm) above the bottom of the furnace.

 Type L venting systems shall conform to UL 641 and shall terminate with a listed and labeled cap in accordance with the vent manufacturer’s installation instructions not less than 2 feet (610 mm) above the roof and not less than 2 feet (610 mm) above any portion of the building within 10 feet (3048 mm).

-Vent terminals for direct-vent appliances shall be installed in accordance with the manufacturer's installation instructions.
+Vent terminals for direct-vent appliances shall be installed in accordance with the manufacturer’s instructions.

 Mechanical draft systems shall comply with UL 378 and shall be installed in accordance with their listing, the manufacturer’s instructions and, except for direct-vent appliances, the following requirements: